Medicinal Mindfulness Safe Community Policy 2020

 Community Orientation & Confidentiality

-Medicinal Mindfulness facilitators remain open and unconditionally accepting while maintaining the necessary boundaries required for safety and transformation.
-Many community members and our facilitators are mandatory reporters under Colorado law.
+Medicinal Mindfulness practitioners remain open and unconditionally accepting while maintaining the necessary boundaries required for safety and transformation.
+Many community members and our practitioners are mandatory reporters under Colorado law.
 Community member information and participation in our program remain strictly confidential except in the extremely rare circumstance that you could harm yourself or another.

 Confidentiality is requested at the beginning of every group or community experience.
 You are free to share with friends any stories of your own experiences, but we request that other participant names and their experiences remain confidential.
 While our work is not a secret, it is important for everyone’s participation to remain private for safety purposes.
 This is a required commitment to participate in MM events and other programs.
 The Medicinal Mindfulness Online Community Forum is designed to balance privacy needs with community engagement.